-All maintenance and service on the product must be carried out by Acorn Computers' authorised agents.
-Acorn Computers can accept no liability whatsoever for any loss or damage caused by service or maintenance by unauthorised personnel.
+Customer Services Department, Acorn Computers Limited, 645 Newmarket Road, Cambridge CB5 8PD All maintenance and service on the product must be carried out by Acorn Computers.
+Acorn Computers can accept no liability whatsoever for any loss, indirect or consequential damages, even if Acorn has been advised of the possibility of such damage or even if caused by service or maintenance by unauthorised personnel.
 This manual is intended only to assist the reader in the use of the product, and therefore Acorn Computers shall not be liable for any loss or damage whatsoever arising from the use of any information or particulars in, or any error or omission in, this manual, or any incorrect use of the product.
-Published by Acorn Computers Limited, Fulbourn Road, Cherry Hinton, Cambridge CB1 4JN.